Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 ![CRM information](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/CRMInformation02a.png "[CRM information]")

 This sub-tab is identical to the one displayed when creating a customer/supplier.
-For a detailed description, see [CRM information](#crm-information).
+For a detailed description of this window and the corresponding functions, see [CRM information](#crm-information).

 > [Info] When selecting a supplier (account number range 70000-99999) in the *Customer/supplier list*, only the *General* and *Credit rating* sections are displayed.
 Moreover, the *General* section contains only the *Supervisor*, *Area*, *Last pers. contact*, *Industry* and *Industry 2* fields.

+Additionally, the following buttons are displayed in the bottom right corner of the workspace:

 - [NEW/RESET]
     Click this button to reset the *Customer/supplier "Customer/supplier number"* tab and create a new customer/supplier.
 The *Customer/supplier "Customer/supplier number"* tab is closed and changes automatically to the *Create customer/supplier* tab.